xiwan/AWSTools/AIBot-Proxy/README.md

 the proxy server has 2 purposes:

 + serving as a http server for sagemaker endpoint
-+ playing as wss client for custom protocol adaptation
++ playing as wss/tcp client for custom protocol adaptation

 Moreover, it final implementation depends on the designer's categorization of the Dedicated server APIs, which usually refers to 4 domains: **Init** **State** **Reset** and **Action** , to complete the Reinforcement Learning Architecture